mit-rss/wall_follower_sim/README.md

 ## Troubleshooting and Other Notes

+#### When in doubt:

+Try restarting both the simulator and your wall follower node.
+We've seen strange issues where the laser scan publisher seems to stop working... a simple restart of the simulator node fixes this.

 #### Simulator Parameters

 You may have noticed that the simulator has a few parameters defined in [params.yaml](https://github.com/mit-racecar/racecar_simulator/blob/master/params.yaml):